perstarkse/rust-lambda-html-backend-template/README.md

 # Rust Lambda HTML Backend Template

 This project is a Rust-based Lambda functions for serving HTML content.
 It uses the crate cargo-lambda for a great developer experience.
 It is structured to work with AWS Lambda and utilizes HTML templates for content generation.
+There is a aws-sam template for easy deployment and building.
 There is also a nix flake with the dependencies.
 Recommend to use with nix-direnv.

 ## Getting Started